Categories

 Heat 1 Tbsp. of the oil in a medium pan on stovetop; cook the onion and garlic until golden brown, about 5 minutes.

-Add cooked onion and garlic into a bowl with the remaining ingredients (do not over mix or will be tough), and scoop heaping Tbsp. sized balls.
+Add cooked onion and garlic into a bowl with the remaining ingredients (do not over mix as will be tough), and scoop heaping Tbsp. sized balls.

-Heat 1 more tbsp of oil in a frying pan on high heat until shimmers; place some of meatballs in and cook on top and bottom, until golden brown (about 1-3 minutes per side).
+Heat another tbsp of oil in a frying pan on high heat until shimmers; add meatballs and cook top and bottom until golden brown (1-3 min per side).

-Transfer cooked meatballs to a baking sheet and repeat with remaining meatballs until all seared on the outside; bake 15-20 minutes until a thermometer reads 160 degrees F.
+Transfer cooked meatballs to a baking sheet and repeat with remaining mixture until seared on the outside; bake 15-20 minutes until thermometer reads 160 degrees F.

-Place zucchini noodles into colander set over a large bowl.
-Sprinkle lightly with sea salt, toss to coat, let sit 30 minutes, tossing occasionally, until you see water released.
-Massage and gently squeeze with hands to assist.
+Place zucchini noodles into colander over a large bowl.
+Sprinkle lightly with sea salt to coat, let sit 30 minutes, tossing occasionally until water releases.
+Massage and gently squeeze with hands to assist this process.

 Spread zucchini noodles onto large paper towel and pat out as much excess moisture as you can.
 Place in a bowl and toss to coat with pesto.

-Divide zucchini noodles between 4 bowls and place a few meatballs on top and garnish with fresh basil.
+Divide zucchini noodles between 4 bowls, place meatballs on top, and garnish with fresh basil.

 Tips & Tricks